Bacon and Leek Pasta Bake

 The Welsh people have a number of national emblems.
 The leek is one of them.
 As I drove East to West through Wales this week in the pouring rain I wondered whether it shouldn’t be ‘leak’ rather than ‘leek’!
 It was throwing it down!!

 This link about the Leek will tell you a bit more about that if you are interested.
-The daffodil, the dragon and Prince of Wales Ostrich feathers are also well known Welsh symbols.
+The daffodil, the dragon and Prince of Wales Ostrich feathers are also well-known national Welsh symbols.

-All of which you may see if you go and watch Wales play live rugby.
+All of which you will see if you go and watch Wales play rugby live.

 We think the leek goes better in this dish than the daffodil!

-I prefer to use penne for this recipe, but find that fusilli also works well.
+I normally use penne for this recipe, but find that fusilli also works well.
+But really you can use all types of pasta.

 Bacon and leek pasta bake